timflutre/QLife2025/simulations/readme.md

 - h2 ([0.5]; float): heritability (need to have more than one element in nTrait > 1; only the first trait will be under selection; full pleiotropy between the trait; cannot be <= 0)
 - nTrait (1; integer): number of traits
 - nChr (1; integer): number of chromosomes
 - Lchr (1000; integer): number of sites per chromosome
-- rho (1e-7; float): recombination rate (per site)
+- nQTLChr (1; integer): number of QTLs per chromosome
+- LG (100; float): genetic length of each chromosome, in cM (recombination rate rho = 0.01*LG / Lchr)
 - mu (1e-4; float): mutation rate (per site)
-- proportionQTL (1.0; float): proportion of the SNPs that are QTLs (need to be between 0 and 1)
+- proportion0 (0.0; float): proportion of the SNPs (Lchr - nQTLChr) with an effect drawn from another distribution
-- varEffect (1.0; float): variance of the distribution of the QTL effects
+- varEffect (1.0; float): variance of the distribution of the QTL effects (those controlled by the parameter nQTLChr)
+- varEffect0 (0.0; float): variance of the distribution of the QTL effects (those controlled by the parameter proportion0)
-- corTrait (0.5; float): correlation between the effect of two trait
+- corTrait (0.5; positive float): correlation between the effect of two trait
+- signCor (pos; string): sign of the correlation between the two traits (either 'pos' or 'neg')

 Some remarks on the parameters:
 - the heritability must be > 0